-The Amur Gas Processing Plant (GPP) near the city of Svobodny, Amur Region, will be the largest such plant in Russia and one of the biggest in the world.
-It will serve as an essential link in the process chain of natural gas supplies to China via the Power of Siberia gas pipeline.
+The Amur Gas Processing Plant (GPP) near the town of Svobodny, Amur Region, is one of the largest gas processing enterprises in the world.
+The implementation of such an ambitious project in the area of gas processing has no parallel in the history of Russia’s gas sector.

 design processing capacity